Get Tech Tips

 Diffuser Placement is Important

-This tip is written by 19 year service tech Frank Mashione.
-Thanks Frank.
+This tip was written by a 19-year service tech, Frank Mashione.
+Thanks, Frank.

 Here is a tech tip from the field that had stumped me.
-Lucky I knew the right person to call to get back on track.
+Luckily for me, I knew the right person to call to get back on track.

-This business has complained about heat calls for quit a while.
+This business has complained about heat calls for quite a while.
 I have heard other techs mention it in passing.
 I ran into our installation crew there about a month ago on a different job.
-Yesterday was my turn to take a crack at it.
+Yesterday, it was my turn to take a crack at it.

-They had called a different company day before and they said it was working fine.
-When I arrived checked thermostat set at 73 and 65 in store, so I checked another thermostat set at 73 and 70 in the store.
+They had called a different company the day before, and they said it was working fine.
+When I arrived, I checked a thermostat set at 73 and 65 in the store, so I checked another thermostat set at 73 and 70 in the store.

-I Got up on the roof found both units locked out on high limit, which is 4 blinks for these Trane gas packs.
-I found it odd that the units were locked out on high temperature but the indoor fan was not running or inducer.
-I cycled power and the unit restarted.
-Next I checked gas pressure, it was on the high end of manufacturers specs so I adjusted it back just a bit.
+I got up on the roof and found both units locked out on high limit, which is 4 blinks for these Trane gas packs.
+I found it odd that the units were locked out on high temperature, but neither the indoor fan nor inducer was running.
+I cycled power, and the unit restarted.
+Next, I checked gas pressure.
+It was on the high end of the manufacturer's specs, so I adjusted it back just a bit.

 In the back of my mind, I thought I had it.
-I checked static pressure found it at 0.6″ wc which isn't too bad especially for the area I work in which I regularly see static off the charts.
+I checked static pressure and found it at 0.6″ wc, which isn't too bad, especially for the area I work in.
+I regularly see static off the charts.

-The temperature rise was 55° which was acceptable but the return temperature was reading high.
+The temperature rise was 55°, which was acceptable, but the return temperature was reading high.
 I put my wireless air probe in the location of the high limit.
 After some run time, the temperature in the high limit was approaching the trip point of the limit.
-This made it clear that the limit was doing its job by tripping.
+That made it clear that the limit was doing its job by tripping.

-The unit would run about ten minutes then trip on limit.
-After four trips it would lock out for an hour.
+The unit would run about ten minutes, and then it would trip on the limit.
+After four trips, it would lock itself out for an hour.

-This got me looking again at the return temperature and I realized that it was much higher than the indoor temp.
+That got me looking at the return temperature again, and I realized that it was much higher than the indoor temp.

-The cause of the problem was the supply was installed too close to the return making return temperature high tripping out high limit.
-After nineteen years in the business still finding new things to learn.
+The cause of the problem was that the supply was installed too close to the return, making return temperature high and tripping out high limit.
+After nineteen years in the business, I'm still finding new things to learn.